Safety

 • There are no services for water, food, or fuel within the monument boundaries.
 Pack in enough water to stay hydrated through the day, or learn about safe ways to treat water for drinking.

 • Mobile phone and GPS coverage is spotty and unreliable.
-Travelers to the area should carry up to date maps of the area and download the NPS App for offline use.
+Travelers to the area should carry up to date maps of the local area and download the NPS App for offline use.

 • Sanitary facilities are limited to a few vault toilets.